angarsky/diveintopython/learn/file_handling.md

 ## Different Modes for File Handling in Python

-In Python, there are several modes for file handling including:
+In Python, there are several modes for file handling (file open modes) including:

 - **Read mode ('r')**: This mode is used to read an existing file.